Beginning in 2018, physicians have to achieve certification within eight years of the completion of residency training. Specifically:

 If you practice outside of the United States, its territories, or Canada, you must submit, with the application, a letter(s) from a senior responsible officer in the hospital(s) where you practice, verifying that you're responsible for independent, unsupervised care of patients.

-To qualify for the 2019 Certifying Examination, you must hold unrestricted hospital privileges to practice as an obstetrician-gynecologist in each of the hospitals in which you have been responsible for patient care between July 1, 2019, and the date of your exam.
+To qualify for the 2022 Certifying Examination, you must hold unrestricted hospital privileges to practice as an obstetrician-gynecologist in each of the hospitals in which you have been responsible for patient care.

 - "Unrestricted hospital privileges" means that you're a member of the medical staff and have privileges to admit patients and to practice obstetrics and gynecology.